Hpauric/hpauric.github.io/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

 ## Conclusion

 Using breakpoints, checking the scope pane and the call stack - these are all powerful tools for debugging programs.
-But they are also invaluable to understand code you didn't write yourself!
+But they are also invaluable tools to understand code you didn't write yourself!